javibravo/vagrant-pyspark/README.md

 ```

 ### Copy this project
-You can copy this project inside you Spark project and have all together.
+You can copy this project inside your Spark project and have all together.

 ## PySpark Unit Testing
 You can find good explanation and examples [here](https://github.com/kawadia/pyspark.test)